codsen/codsen/packages/is-media-descriptor/README.md

 - ... anything that can happen to media queries and media selectors in general.

 This is not a replacement for validator, this is a linting tool.
 We will use it in `EMLint` ([npm](https://www.npmjs.com/package/emlint)/[monorepo](https://gitlab.com/codsen/codsen/tree/master/packages/emlint/)).

+Conceptually, CSS spec is very permissive, if it doesn't like something it invalidates that part and moves on.
+In this light, linting needs to be the opposite.

 **[⬆ back to top](#)**